demisto/content-docs/docs/howtos/integrations/getting-started-guide.md

 * Setup a development environment by following the [Dev Setup Guide](dev-setup).
 * Use the [Content Pack format](packs-format)) to add your contribution.
-* Use the [￿￿Integration and Script Directory Structure](package-dir) for all Python code based entities.
+* Use ￿[Integration and Script Directory Structure](package-dir) for all Python code based entities.
 If working on existing code, beyond trivial changes, we require converting to this structure as it allows running linting, unit tests and provides a clearer review process.
 * Make sure to read and follow [code conventions](code-conventions).
 * Run and verify that the various linters we support pass as detailed [here](linting).
 * For Scripts/Integrations written in Python, make sure to create unit tests as documented [here](unit-testing)